 The truth of the evil inherent in brotherhood does not cease to be laid bare in the Christian Bible either.
 Jesus, it must be remembered, is the only begotten Son of God (John 1:18; 3:16).
 Well, at least on his Father’s side.
 It seems he had some half-brothers through his mother (or step-brothers if you’re Catholic).
 These brothers accuse him of being crazy (Mark 3:21, 32) and encourage him to go up to Jerusalem, not because they believe in him (they don’t, John 7:5) but probably because the Jerusalemites want to kill him (John 7:2).
 But those sordid advocates of two men sharing the same parents might ask: aren’t we told that anyone who hates his brother is in darkness, a liar and a murderer (1 John 2:9, 11; 3:15; 4:20)?
 Well, one might respond, this indicates our spiritual brothers and sisters, fellow children of God not children of the same parents (just threw up in my mouth a little…).
 “Brothers,” not brothers.
 Regarding our merely material brothers, Jesus himself says that anyone who doesn’t hate his brother cannot be his disciple (Luke 14:26).

 Yet we do not cringe when the doctor tells us we’re having a second boy, or turn our noses up as parents walk by with a gaggle of sons.
 This is because we accept brothers as a naturally occurring, predictable aspect of human society.
 Brothers can come with their own problems, but we find ways of dealing with them.
+It doesn’t happen all the time, but when it does, we can handle it.
 We don’t make brothers pretend they’re really cousins – or “just friends” – and we don’t look through the Bible for evidence that brothers are an inherent evil.
 We don’t find it because we don’t look for it, not the other way around.